threefoldfoundation/www_threefold_twin/content/page/home/home.md

 header_title: Finally you can be fully private and secure!
 header_image: ./header.png
 header_altImg: digitaltwin
 header_excerpt: The Digital Twin assures that only you own your data, and no one else.
-Access numerous applications while forever remaining fully secure, private and anonymous.
+Access numerous applications while forever remaining fully secure and private.
-button: '' #Get Lifetime Access Now
+button: "" #Get Lifetime Access Now
-link: '' #link for button
+link: "" #link for button
 signup: home_cta
 solution_image: ./dt_apps.png
 productsMain: apps